Community Needs Skip to main content

 Contact the BYU Family History Library missionaries to set up a one-on-one consultation or training by email (familyhistorymissionaries@byu.edu) or by phone (801-422-3766).

-• The CCD is a pro bono speech and language clinic serving primarily Utah County residents.
-The mission of the center is to provide exceptional speech-language pathology services to members of the community, particularly the underserved and uninsured.
+The CCD is a pro bono speech and language clinic primarily serving residents of Utah County.
+Our mission is to provide exceptional speech-language pathology services to the community, with a focus on supporting underserved and uninsured individuals.

-The CCD is seeking volunteer translators for our growing Spanish-speaking clientele.
-Volunteers will work with graduate Medical MS SLP students, Spanish-speaking clients and their families as they fill out paperwork and participate in the assessment.
-Other opportunities may include assisting the clinical team and clients during weekly appointments.
-Assessments and weekly appointments primarily take place in the clinic; additionally, teletherapy opportunities may be available.
+We are seeking volunteer translators to assist our growing Spanish-speaking clientele.
+Volunteers will collaborate with graduate-level Medical MS SLP students, Spanish-speaking clients, and their families during paperwork completion and assessments.
+Additional responsibilities may include supporting the clinical team and clients during weekly appointments.
+While most assessments and appointments take place in the clinic, teletherapy opportunities may also be available.

 Contact: